sanko/At.pm/README.md

 # DESCRIPTION

-The AT Protocol is a "social networking technology created to power the next generation of social applications."
+Bluesky is backed by the AT Protocol, a "social networking technology created to power the next generation of social applications."

 At.pm uses perl's new class system which requires perl 5.38.x or better and, like the protocol itself, is still under development.